 (4) Discussion of documents, exhibits, and witness lists;

-(C) Procedural orders may be issued by the hearing officer based upon information obtained at a pre-hearing conference.
+(E) Procedural orders may be issued by the hearing officer based upon information obtained at a pre-hearing conference.
+The hearing officer shall issue an entry journalizing any procedural orders.

-(D) The proceedings at a pre-hearing conference shall be informal, but the hearing officer may prepare, or order prepared, a pre-hearing conference report encompassing the agreements reached and decisions made at the pre-hearing conference, including any admissions, stipulations, or proposals agreed to.
+(F) The proceedings at a pre-hearing conference shall be informal, but the hearing officer may prepare, or order prepared, an entry journalizing the agreements reached and decisions made at the pre-hearing conference, including any admissions, stipulations, or proposals agreed to.

 Promulgated Under: 119.03